dalalsunil1986/Dequeue/README.md

 # Dequeue
-This is a University Proyect of Class Algorithms and Data Structures.
+This is a University Project of Class Algorithms and Data Structures.

 ## What is?
 Double ended queues are sequence containers with the feature that nodes can be add at the front and the end.